mattiadurso/keypoints_factory/README.md

 # Keypoint Factory

 A lightweight factory of local wrappers for feature detection and description.
-It downloads third-party implementations and exposes a unified interface so it iis possible to test and compare methods quickly.
+It downloads third-party implementations and exposes a unified interface so it is possible to test and compare methods quickly.
 Exact results might slightly change according to different libraries version, hardware or unkown factor apparently.

-Code to dowload and run Megadepth-1500 and the Graz High Reoslution Benchmark is provided in `bash` and `benchmarks` folders, respectively.
+Code to download the benchmarks' data is provided in `bash` folder.

 SANDesc is supported but not released yet, thus those parts are commented.